 I guess your kids suffer from that.
 Hopefully, they’ll have had a colorful dad [laughs] and that’ll make up for that.
 But you can have a stable family life and be an artist if you’re an ordinary person like I am.
 I mean, I’m not a bohemian.
 Especially when the kids were young, I’d always kept a flexible enough schedule that I could be home when they came home from school.

-Do follow any rituals when making your paintings?
+Do you follow any rituals when making your paintings?

 There’s nothing that you can describe as a ritual, I don’t think.
 But what I do is delay my entrance into making the work until the last possible minute.
 In other words, I’ll gather materials in my mind.
 I wake up in the middle of the night and write something down.
 Or I’ll watch TV and work on text things because I’ll hear a word, a simple word like ‘eccentric,’ and I’ll think, ‘OK, how can I use this in a text?’
 I accumulate things like that, I accumulate images not knowing what I’m going to do with them later.
 I mean, in my archives, I probably have fifteen thousand images that I’ve taken myself, photographs, diagrams that I’ve found in books and scanned in and so forth.